mcavallo-git/Coding/hardware/screws-screwdrivers/slotted-standard_flathead-is-type-of-head_shape_dimensions-sizes.md

 # Screw/Screwdriver Dimensions, Sizes

 - ## `Slotted` (aka `Standard`) Screws & Drive Tools

+  - ### Word of Warning
-  - ⚠️ Note: The term `Flat Head` is *NOT* a correct nickname for a slotted/standard screw or screwdriver.
+    - ⚠️ The term `flat-head` has nothing to do with the drive type of a screw
-    - While a `flat-head screwdriver` is a well-known colloquialism, the correct usage of the term `flat-head` refers to a specific screw-head geometry (one which mates flushly with the surface once screwed in)
+      - `Slotted` (or `standard`) is the correct term to use when describing screws whose drive type is a simple line across the diameter of the screw head
+      - `Flat-head screws` actually refer to a specific screw-head geometry
+        - Specifically, `flat-head screws` are ones which mate flushly with the surface they're being screwed into (and does not therefore specify anything about the drive type required for said screw)
-    - Therefore, while attempting to reference a `slotted` or `standard` screw or driver (but *especially* screws), it is best to avoid usage of the term `flat-head`, opting for `slotted` or `standard` instead
+      - Therefore, when attempting to reference a `slotted` or `standard` screw or driver (but *especially* when discussing screws), it is best to avoid usage of the term `flat-head` as a descriptor of the drive type, and to opt for using `slotted` or `standard`, instead

   - ### Size Chart - `Slot Drive Tool & Screw Sizes`
     - | Slotted<br />Size # | Blade Width<br />(Metric) | Blade Width<br />(SAE) | Blade Width<br />(Shorthand) |
       | ------------------: | ------------------------: | ---------------------: | ---------------------------: |